-If you come across any information that does not appear to be correct (eg, a business that has ceased or started trading) contact your local authority.
+If you know of a business that has stopped trading or started trading without a rating, contact your local authority.

 The scheme covers more than 54,000 food outlets across all 32 Local Authorities in Scotland.
 Here, you can search for specific businesses and see their results.